nrwl/nx/docs/shared/tools-workspace-builders.md

 This guide will show you how to create, run, and customize executors/builders within your Nx workspace.
 In the examples, we'll use the trivial use-case of an `echo` command.

-## Creating a Builder with @angular/devkit
+## Creating a Builder with @angular-devkit

-Note: In this article, we'll refer to executors that use the `@angular/devkit` as Angular Devkit Builders.
+> Note: In this article, we'll refer to executors that use the `@angular-devkit` as Angular Devkit Builders.

 Your executor should be created within the `tools` directory of your Nx workspace like so: